 And to take it even further, her outfit was very nice, but it was basic and boring.
 There was no personality to it.
 Not even the jewelry she was wearing gave me any hint about who she was.

 I like to show my quirkiness through my clothing.
 I like to look nice and put together, but you can do that and have some fun too with a pair of unique earrings or a bright color or cute, flowery shoes.

 After thinking things through, I didn’t feel bad anymore.

 Here are some tips to help you to keep your sense of self and be okay with it.

 There is a reason you are drawn to certain items.

-If I had decided that I needed to look more like her and gone to a store to buy a business suit, I would have never picked the one she had on.
-Like I said, It was pretty boring.
+If I had decided I needed to look more like her and gone to a store to buy a business suit, I would have never picked the one she had on.
+Like I said, it was pretty boring.
 I probably would have picked a different color or a pattern or something that made it stand out a little.

 The things you are drawn to speak to the essence of who you are.
 You can try different looks, and I encourage that, but what you are drawn to is connecting on a deep level with who you truly are and you need to own that uniqueness.
 Don’t hate it.

 Don’t compare yourself with others or make assumptions.

 Here’s what got me in trouble in the first place.
 That woman and I are not the same.
 We have totally different lives, expectations, skills, tastes and situations.